 - A small amount of cash/check book/credit card

-- Night gear with robe and house shoes
+- Night wear with robe and house shoes

 - Clothing essentials for yourself and your child(ren) if they come